LoveKino/forseti/README.md

-  um                shortcut of unmissing                           eg: m.um(value) ian               shortcut of "is a number"                       eg: m.ian(value) nu                shortcut of "not null"                          eg: m.nu(value) iaa               shortcut of "is a array"                        eg: m.iaa(value) inan              shortcut of "is not a number"                   eg: m.inan(value) im                shortcut of "is matching"                       eg: m.im(value , regExp) regExp is a regular expression ioo               shortcut of "is one of"                         eg: m.ioo(value , list)  list is a array
+  um                shortcut of unmissing                           eg: m.um(value) ian               shortcut of "is a number"                       eg: m.ian(value) nu                shortcut of "not null"                          eg: m.nu(value) iaa               shortcut of "is an array"                        eg: m.iaa(value) inan              shortcut of "is not a number"                   eg: m.inan(value) im                shortcut of "is matching"                       eg: m.im(value , regExp) regExp is a regular expression ioo               shortcut of "is one of"                         eg: m.ioo(value , list)  list is a array